This post was sponsored as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

 Severe RSV disease comes in the form of coughing or wheezing that doesn’t stop.
 You will also notice that a child with RSV may have trouble breathing or they may even grasp for air.
 Pay close attention to the color of the lips or fingernails because they can turn blue.

 My daughter wasn’t coughing but it was because the mucus in her lungs was too thick to be broken up by coughing.
 Our doctor put her on a nebulizer.
-The breathing treatments helped break up that congestion and boy did she cough.
+The breathing treatments helped break up that congestion and boy did my child start coughing.
 She coughed so much I asked every parent I knew for their recommendations and remedies for night time cough.

 Anytime your infant’s temperature spikes over 100.4° F it warrants a call to your pediatrician.
 Fever is a sign that your baby’s immune response is fighting against something.
 Another sign of fever is lethargy.
 If your little one is even more tired and seems listless, be sure to tell your doctor immediately.